RoundedMecha/EtrianOdyssey2HDSteamDeckSaveImporter/README.md

 3.That's It

-If that hasn't worked right click the file and click "Run in Konsole" to see any error.
+Check the Debug.txt file if there are any issues.